Felspar/coro/examples/primes.md

 It seems that clang is more efficient with the stack usage, but gcc is slightly better at optimising the code.
 At up to 10-25% improvement this is a significant win for gcc though.

-It's also clear that the `generator` type is generally much faster than the `stream`, but the inability to do real symmetric transfer means that you must be careful about stack usage if you have very long chains of them.
+It's also clear that the `generator` type is generally much faster than the `stream`, but the inability to do real symmetric transfer (the continuation must be called directly) means that you must be careful about stack usage if you have very long chains of them.
 The `stream` type is far more scalable, but it comes with the cost that it can only be used from coroutines due to the required `co_await`.

 The optimised implementation just goes to show that micro-optimisations are great and all, but looking for more efficient algorithms is a far better use of time.